Discerning a way forward – Questions for Church Councils, Ministers and Lay Leaders

-- Plan for and communicate non-contact giving / passing of the peace or decide not to.
+- Consider non-contact giving / passing of the peace.

-- Plan to eliminate use of shared items such as hymn books, offering plates, printed liturgy or activity sheets, toys and other shared materials.
+- Consider eliminating use of shared items such as hymn books, offering plates, printed liturgy or activity sheets, toys and other shared materials.

 - Maintain good cross ventilation (open doors and windows).

-- You will find the following resources helpful:
+- You may find the following resources helpful: